- HR Management

 Get admin out the way

-Try to deal with the essential, administrative parts of the process before the employee starts, such as putting together paperwork, creating email accounts and assigning a workstation.
+Try to deal with the HR basics before a new employee starts, such as putting together paperwork, creating email accounts and assigning a workstation.
 This way, you can focus on integrating the new member into the team and giving them their first project without having to worry about looking disorganised.

 Save on valuable resources